northbrookjs/northbrook/README.md

 further git commit checking in case you use `git commit` out of habit.
 In order to make good use of this configuration you'll need to install `ghooks` and `validate-commit-msg` to your devDependencies.

-If you are using `northbrook init` it will generate these for you, but it does **not** install them for you.

 ```js
 "config": {